 School Website

-Auburn University is a public land-, sea, and space-grant university located on a 1,875-acre campus in Auburn, Alabama.
-Founded in 1856 as East Alabama Male College, the school enrolls more than 30,000 students, including nearly 24,000 undergraduates, and employs more than 1,200 faculty members, making it the second-largest university in the state.
-One of Alabama’s two public flagship universities, the school confers affordable bachelor’s degrees through its colleges and schools in agriculture, business, education, engineering, forestry and wildlife sciences, human sciences, liberal arts, veterinary medicine, sciences and mathematics, pharmacy, nursing, and architecture, design, and construction.
-Its 15 athletic teams, known as the Tigers, promote an enthusiastic school spirit.
+Auburn University is a public land, sea, and space-grant university.
+It was founded in 1856 as East Alabama Male College.
+The school enrolls more than 30,000 students, including nearly 24,000 undergraduates.
+It employs more than 1,200 faculty members, making it the second-largest university in the state.
+One of Alabama’s two public flagship universities, the school offers affordable bachelor’s degrees through its colleges and schools in:

 In-State Tuition: $11,276